cnickeson/faker-data/README.md

-# Faker Data - creating a massive array of fake data
+# Faker Data - creating a massive array of fake data using Faker.js

 ### Installation